tabee/sitemaper/README.md

-# Sitemaper
+# sitemaper

-Sitemaper is a Python tool for creating sitemaps by crawling a specified website.
+sitemaper is a Python tool for creating sitemaps by crawling a specified website.
 It generates a sitemap in XML format that includes the URLs and titles of all the pages within the site.

 ## Installation

-To install Sitemaper, you need to clone the repository and install it using pip.
+To install sitemaper, you need to clone the repository and install it using pip.
 Run the following commands:

 ```bash
 git clone https://github.com/tabee/sitemaper.git